MiguelSHorta/TorMarker/README.md

 # TorMarker
-## A Tor traffic marker and correlator that compromises Tor anonymous connections
+## A Tor traffic watermarker and correlator that compromises Tor anonymous connections
 ## 1 - Tool description
 TorMarker is a tool built to correlate Tor flows leveraging on induced flow watermarks and deep learning of intrinsic traffic time properties.
 Implemented in the context of the dissertation: TOR K-ANONYMITY AGAINST DEEP LEARNING WATERMARKING ATTACKS: validating a Tor k-Anonimity input circuit enforcement against a deep learning watermarking attack.